datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=6in]{../figs/performance.pdf}
+\caption{
-\caption{Performance of individual and ensemble models fitted to a dataset with known population statuses (left panel) and the RAM Legacy stock assessment database (right panel).
+Performance metrics of individual and ensemble models predicted mean $\widehat{B/B_\mathrm{MSY}}$ in the last five years fitted to a dataset with (a) known population statuses and (b) the RAM Legacy stock assessment database.
 The x-axis represents within-population innaccuracy: median absolute relative error.
 The y-axis represents across-population Spearman rank-order correlation.
 The top-left corner contains methods with the best performance across the two metrics.
-The colour shading represents bias in relative error: white points are unbiased, blue points represent methods that predict \bbmsy\\ values that are too high, red points represent methods that predict \bbmsy\\ values that are too low.
+The colour shading represents bias (median relative error): white points are unbiased, blue points represent methods that predict $\widehat{B/B_\mathrm{MSY}}$ values that are too high, red points represent methods that predict $\widehat{B/B_\mathrm{MSY}}$ values that are too low.
 These performance metrics are derived from the data in Fig.~\ref{fig:hexagon} and based on repeated three-fold cross-validation testing.
 }
 \label{fig:performance}
 \end{center}